top of page

 Eligibility: All students in grades 9 to 11.

-WIAE is a pathway program conducted by Michigan Tech for talented women who wish to explore engineering careers in the automotive industry, including mechanical and electrical aspects.
-You will have the chance to work with their mechanical engineering department and learn about engines and vehicular technology.
-Students will also get to speak to female role models in the industry and have the chance to tackle real-world engineering problems.
+WIAE is a pathway program offered by Michigan Tech for women interested in exploring engineering careers in the automotive industry, encompassing both mechanical and electrical aspects.
+You will work with their mechanical engineering department and learn about engines and vehicular technology.
+You will also have the opportunity to speak with women role models in the industry and tackle engineering challenges.
+This program will enable you to acquire skills and gain a broader understanding of automotive engineering.
+While the program is competitive, the admissions process is holistic, considering both academic achievements and extracurricular activities.

 Location: Kettering University, Flint, MI